CC-RMD-EpiBio/libfabulouscatpy/README.md

 # libfabulouscatpy
-A fabulous computer adaptive testing library
+A fabulous computer adaptive testing library and standalone microservice written in Python